 Step 3: Establish Meeting Points

-FEMA and the Red Cross both recommend designating at least two meeting places, and I’d add a third for good measure.
+FEMA and the Red Cross both recommend at least two meeting places.
+I’d add a third.

 Three-Tier Meeting Point System

-Tier 1 — Immediate (outside your home): This is for sudden events like a house fire.
+Tier 1 — Immediate (outside your home): For sudden events like a house fire.
 Pick a specific spot — the mailbox, the big oak tree, the neighbor’s driveway.
 Every household member must know this location without being told.

 Tier 2 — Neighborhood (within walking distance): Use this when you can’t return home or need to regroup after scattered evacuation.
 A school, church, park, or community center works well.
 Choose somewhere easily identifiable, even in the dark.